fbpx

 “I’m super sensitive and cannot tolerate any amount of gluten” – I’m so sorry.
 Eating whole foods, certified gluten-free products, living in a gluten-free home, and only eating at gluten-free restaurants will eliminate the possibility of getting glutened.

 I was off gluten for 2 weeks before my tests.
 Are they wrong?”
 Unlikely assuming the doctor ran all appropriate testing.** It can take up to 2 years for those with celiac disease to get their blood tests into the normal range.
-Two weeks of no gluten will not affect the results, but 6 months might.
+Two weeks of no gluten should not affect the results, but 6 months might.
 Please consult your doctor for recommendations.
 If I need to do a post and specifically research this, I can!.

 Everybodys’ reactions are different” – Yes.
 You are right.
 Your reactions are specific to you and cannot be compared to anyone else.
 But you are not so special that all symptoms are gluten-related.
 So, know your body, eat the right foods, understand your reactions, and stop thinking every eye twitch is gluten-related.
 It isn’t.

 I didn’t have a reaction, so the product must be safe” – Ask all of the silent celiac patients if they agree.
 Reactions don’t determine whether you have ingested gluten, only damage to your villi can tell that.
-If you really want to know if you got glutened, there is something called Gluten Detect.
-It is cook and will let you know if your symptoms are gluten-related or not.

 Notes